Kalyug (1981 film): Plot

 This is a tale of intrigue, plots and the inevitable war between two families.

 Ramchand and Bhishamchand were two pioneering brothers in business.
 Bhishamchand, a lifelong bachelor, brought up the two sons of Ramchand upon his demise.
 He also gave the family business a firm foundation.
 Khubchand, the elder son of Ramchand begets two sons, Dhanraj and Sandeepraj.
 Puranchand, Khubchand's younger brother, had died a few years ago.
 His three sons are Dharamraj, Balraj and Bharatraj.
 Another player in the game is Karan, an orphan brought up by Bhishamchand.

 A series of events brings the long-hidden feud between the two families to light.
 Despite Bhishamchand's efforts to mediate between the two, the situation gets out of hand and events take a tragic turn.
 Dhanraj's men accidentally kill the young son of Balraj and to take revenge, Bharatraj murders Karan.
 Quite a few skeletons from the family cupboard are brought into the open that only add to the tensions and hatred, finally culminating in the destruction of the two families, showing the brittleness of our moral fabric.

 Reception

 Madhu Trehan of India Today wrote ″Kalyug, as most film-goers have learnt to expect from Shyam Benegal, is different.
 The film demands that it be seen slowly, mulled over carefully and, preferably, as in all epics, seen again.
-Benegal snips away at a richly labyrinthia if tapestry of his own making of two battling industrial families destroying each other, leaving nothing but shreds of torn broken thread.″ Anil Dharker, writing for International Film Guide, wrote a positive review, calling it "ambitious" and noting it as "the most complex of Benegal's films so far", which is "carefully paced" and "expertly put together".
+Benegal snips away at a richly labyrinthia of tapestry of his own making of two battling industrial families destroying each other, leaving nothing but shreds of torn broken thread.″ Anil Dharker, writing for International Film Guide, wrote a positive review, calling it "ambitious" and noting it as "the most complex of Benegal's films so far", which is "carefully paced" and "expertly put together".
 Dharker praised the cinematographic work and the acting: "Govind Nihalani, Benegal's regular cameraman, highlights each shifting mood with skillful lighting.
 The cast, most of it Benegal regulars, is excellent, with virtuoso performances from Victor Banerjee, and Shashi Kapoor..."